 I don’t have a guide dog myself, but I have many friends who do, and it always annoys me when I hear about assistance dog users denied access to taxis, restaurants, shops, and other public establishments and public transport.
 It’s illegal, causes a lot of distress and embarrassment, and shouldn’t still be happening.
 Guide dogs and assistance dogs are not dirty, they’re not unhealthy, and they won’t interfere with anybody else.
 They provide a vital service to their owners and will be focused solely on that.
 So there’s no reason to exclude them.
-I’ve mentioned it before in my video about Guide Dogs, while Emily at Fashioneyesta has made an entire video about Access Denials, and there is also a PDF leaflet from Guide Dogs on how to deal with access refusals.
+I’ve mentioned it before in my post about Guide Dog Access Denials, while Emily at Fashioneyesta has made a video about it, and you can get plenty of advice about it from the Guide Dogs charity themselves of course.

 9. Poorly contrasted text

 It’s really frustrating when text and background colours are so close to each other that it’s difficult to read things – e.g. red on black, yellow on white, green on blue, etc (or vice-versa for each example).
 This can be in magazines, leaflets, posters, websites, mobile phone apps, computer software, and so on.
 Even inverting the colours using my phone’s camera or on my computer screen won’t help, because it just inverts the colours to the equally close negative versions.
 So please try and use colours that are sufficiently far apart in the spectrum so the text stands out clearly.
 Otherwise I just won’t bother reading it if I’m unable to do so, meaning I could miss out on important information.